observatorium/observatorium/docs/design/rules-api.md

 Where:

-* `rule.yaml` is a YAML file containing the desired rule definition.
+* `alerting-rule.yaml` is a YAML file containing the desired rule definition.
 It can contain recording rules, alerting rules or both.
-  * *Note: For every `PUT` request, the content of the YAML file will be overwritten with the current content being sent.*
+  * *Note: Each time a PUT request is made to the `/api/v1/rules/raw` endpoint, the rules contained in the request will overwrite all other rules for that tenant.*
 * `<observatorium-api-url>` is the URL where the Observatorium API is hosted.
 * `<tenant>` is the tenant name